Mauri video

 Four Word Film Review

-Hal Erickson Review
+Hal Erickson Synopsis

 "It was a collection of experiences over about 40 years in which there seemed to be this conflict situation in Maori society which was increasing rather than diminishing.
 And that there seems to be no resolution to it within the confines of society as it is today.
 And that given that set of circumstances there had to be some kind of opening there, some kind of resolution so that the conflict situation could be resolved without violence and that's what I was looking at in the film trying to find that pathway that would lead to resolution without violence" - (Merata Mita interviewed by Paul Casserly, "The Journey", Monitor, October 1989)